Dynamic functional brain connectivity results depend on modeling assumptions: comparing the sliding-window method and the Wishart process for dynamic hypothesis testing: Methods

 Although the Bayes factor can be thresholded to obtain a binary test outcome, it also offers valuable information about the uncertainty associated with these test outcomes.
 Namely, the Bayes factor quantifies the strength of evidence in favor of either the null or alternative hypothesis.
 To make this more clear, Eq.~\eqref{eq:savage_dickey} shows the ratio of updated beliefs after seeing the data at the null hypothesis point.
-If, after conditioning on the observed $\v{Y}$, our belief that $\eta\left( \v{\Sigma} \left( \v{x} \right)_{jk}\right) = 0$ has increased, then we observe a Bayes factor $\text{BF}_{10}<1$, indicating evidence in favor of the null hypothesis.
-On the other hand, if our beliefs about the possibility $\eta\left( \v{\Sigma} \left( \v{x} \right)_{jk}\right) = 0$ have decreased, then the data suggest the null hypothesis has become less likely, and the alternative model has gained evidence instead, with $\text{BF}_{10}>1$.
-Here, the Bayesian testing approach is combined with the Wishart process estimation procedure.
+If, after conditioning on the observed $\v{Y}$, our belief that $\eta\left( \v{\Sigma} \left( \v{x} \right)\right) = 0$ has increased, then we observe a Bayes factor $\text{BF}_{10}<1$, indicating evidence in favor of the null hypothesis.
+On the other hand, if our beliefs about the possibility $\eta\left( \v{\Sigma} \left( \v{x} \right)\right) = 0$ have decreased, then the data suggest the null hypothesis has become less likely, and the alternative model has gained evidence instead, with $\text{BF}_{10}>1$.
+According to general practices~\cite{kass1995bayes, hoijtink2019tutorial, huth2025statistical}, log Bayes factors greater than 3 are considered conclusive evidence for the alternative hypothesis, whereas values below 1/3 indicate strong evidence for the null hypothesis.
+Based on these guidelines, we can classify a connection as dynamic if its log Bayes factor is above 3.